Mitchell's gay art. The male erotic art and drawings of Mitchell and his thoughts about the artists and images that inspire him.

 intellectual language of the art critic - shock tactics, forbidden

-thoughts, shining a light into dark areas of the psyche etc etc and making comparisons with the Old Masters.
+thoughts, shining a light into dark areas of the psyche etc etc and making comparisons with the colour techniques of Old Masters.
 However, the

 essence of Greasetank's art really is contained in his own comment that

 he's simply exploring how brutality and sexuality feed off each other and how we and he respond to that.
 As I have suggested above, the roots of that for some people may run quite deep.

 It might be more appropriate to compare his work with the Freddie Kruger school of movie making which uses (more subtly) the same ingredients - attractive, teenage lovers interrupted by an axe-wielding murderer.
 At root, Greasetank's work is simply erotic horror art and it's lush sensuality is testimony to that.
 But he takes some real, major social/ethical issues as his starting point and shines a cold, disturbing light on them which speaks for itself.
 Giving them an unreal sexual dimension is not really contributing to any political debate, any more than Freddy Kruger's rampages tell us anything about mental health, if anything both subvert the discussion.

 Greasetank - Calling the Shots

 For that reason I conclude with this picture from the 'Vietnam' group.
 It shows his skill with figure drawing focused more overtly on the erotic content.
 The callous violence still subtly hovers in the background but arguably adds little to this particular piece which conceptually is a close relative of 'River Shooting' in Part 1 of this article.

 Greasetank said his art would become uninteresting when it was neither attractive nor

 repulsive.
 Most of his art is striving to be both, portraying sexuality, menace and threat, and giving fears a tangible expression.
 Most gay men will relate to those ideas in their own inner lives.
 He does go further than most to make the threat seem extreme and his most heavy-handed examples infuse the rest of